Introduction: Understanding Eczema and its Management

 At Mid-County Dermatology located at Missouri Baptist Medical Center in St. Louis, Missouri, we understand the challenges that come with eczema, a common skin condition characterized by itchy, red, vesicular, weeping, and crusting patches.
-Our renowned dermatologist, Dr. Lawrence Feigenbaum, specializes in providing comprehensive eczema treatment to patients in St. Louis and beyond.
+Our dermatologist, Dr. Lawrence Feigenbaum, specializes in providing comprehensive eczema treatment to patients in St. Louis and nearby communities.
 With his expertise and personalized approach, Dr. Feigenbaum can help you effectively manage your eczema symptoms and achieve healthier skin.

 Eczema, also known as atopic dermatitis, is a chronic and relapsing skin condition that often starts within the first year of life.
 It is characterized by an intense itch that can lead to a rash due to rubbing and scratching.
 Many patients with eczema experience thickening of the skin over time.
 This condition is frequently associated with a family history of asthma and rhinitis, with 35% of infants with atopic dermatitis developing asthma later in life.
 Patients with eczema are also more prone to skin bacterial and viral infections.